UPPMAX/programming_formalisms/docs/sessions/lifecycle/README.md

 ## Why is it important?

-The wrong software development lifecycle will slow you down
+Using the wrong software development lifecycle will cost you more time and money `[Aniley et al., 2024]`.

 ## Software development lifecycles